aliahsan676/task-transmedia-ui-test/README.md

-# OWASP JUICE SHOP Automation Test - Selenium and Java
+# OWASP JUICE SHOP UI Automation Test - Selenium and Java

 This repository contains automated test scripts written in Java using Selenium WebDriver for the automation of a specific flow in an e-commerce website.